 In grades 5-8, English Language Arts is taught as a distinct subject, independent of the social studies curriculum.

 The Anderson School uses the Fountas and Pinnell Leveled Book system to match books to readers.
-Irene Fountas and Gay Su Pinnell are two Reading Recovery-trained experts who developed a tool creating a gradient of text, from easiest to most challenging, using levels A to Z. Our teachers assess students to see what their independent reading level is ( this is a comfortable level, where students do not have to do much work as a reader in order to get a lot of meaning from the text), and also students' instructional reading level for their work with the classroom teacher (this is a more difficult level where the demands of the text require teacher guidance and instruction).
+Irene Fountas and Gay Su Pinnell are two Reading Recovery-trained experts who developed a tool creating a gradient of text, from easiest to most challenging, using levels A to Z. Our teachers assess students to see what their independent reading level is (this is a comfortable level, where students do not have to do much work as a reader in order to get a lot of meaning from the text), and also students' instructional reading level for their work with the classroom teacher (this is a more difficult level where the demands of the text require teacher guidance and instruction).
 You can find a document that shows the characteristics of text for every level here.
+(You may need to download this pdf document if it does not open in your browser automatically.)

-In The Anderson Middle School, the mathematics curriculum continues this acceleration and includes the Regents Math A course.
+In The Anderson Middle School, the mathematics curriculum continues this acceleration and includes the Regents Integrated Algebra course.

 The goal of the Anderson music program is to expose students to a variety of musical opportunities, to develop in them a broad understanding of how music is a part of our collective human experience.
 Our unique, standards-based, differentiated approach allows each student to discover for himself or herself how to bring music into their life: as performer, composer, arranger, critic, historian, music appreciator, or all of the above!
 Because our diverse student body presents a unique range of musical abilities, our program is designed to support student creativity, problem-solving and individual musical talents.

 The Lower Elementary (K-2) program is a general music program for all students that weaves together singing, movement, instruments and simple music theory.
 The children experiment with body percussion sounds, sing folk songs from many cultures, use rhythmic speech, play music games and experience music through movement.
 Percussion instruments (including xylophones and metallophones) allow them to feel the vibrations that create sound and also to experiment with rhythm, melody and the other music elements.
-Orchestral instrument families and different musical styles are introduced with the help of programs at Carnegie Hall and parent volunteers.
-A new partnership with the Lucy Moses School will help the children combine music with movement to more fully understand the concepts of beat and measure, long and short, loud and soft, fast and slow, high and low, and simple music reading and writing.
+Students work with their teacher to combine music with movement to more fully understand the concepts of beat and measure, long and short, loud and soft, fast and slow, high and low, and simple music reading and writing.

 The Upper Elementary (3-5) school program continues as a general music program for all students with a strong emphasis on instrumental music.
 In 3rd grade, students learn basic keyboard in our keyboard lab (received through a grant from VH1 Save the Music) and begin to play the recorder.
 3rd graders also study the instruments of the orchestra (through a partnership with the Carnegie Hall LinkUp!
 Program), preparing them for the 4th and 5th grade instrumental program.
 In 4th and 5th grade, each student studies a band or orchestra instrument of his or her choice.
 The program offers each student a weekly small-group lesson in addition to a band or orchestra playing experience once a week starting mid-year, culminating with a spring concert.